Labbeti/aac-datasets/README.md

 ## Additional information
 ### Compatibility with audiocaps-download
-If you want to use [audiocaps-download](https://github.com/MorenoLaQuatra/audiocaps-download) package to download AudioCaps, you will have to respect the AudioCaps folder tree:
+If you want to use [audiocaps-download 1.0](https://github.com/MorenoLaQuatra/audiocaps-download) package to download AudioCaps, you will have to respect the AudioCaps folder tree:
 ```python
 from audiocaps_download import Downloader
 root = "your/path/to/root"